Timing is everything! When discussing payments and financing options I am often asked when is the best time to discuss money.

 After the clinical needs of the patient have been established and addressed, your patient may need some financial guidance.
 It is important to be empathetic and understanding, as this phase of the purchase can be anxiety provoking for some.
 By this point in the appointment you should have a good rapport with your patient and feel confident discussing payment options, with the ultimate objective of getting the patient to say an astounding, “Yes, where do I sign?”
 Your job is to help fit this treatment into your patients budget.

 It is important to try to alleviate all barriers.
 Let the patient know that since they know their financial situation better than you do, it’s best to work together and talk through the options together.
 If there is more than one treatment plan always show the highest priced quote first.
+The treatment plan should have always include the insurance portion based on the patient’s dental insurance verification report.
 This strategy gets the patient more comfortable with the more moderately priced treatment plan.

 When discussing pricing make sure you are building value and letting the patient fully understand how this will make their life better.
 Explain how treatment will be convenient, how it will look, how they will feel.
 Discussing features and benefits is just as important as the treatment itself.
 They must know the why before they buy.